 I have my students echo directions back to me before I let them begin on their own.
 I have them tell me where to turn something in, what to do when they finish if they only need to do the odds, etc. If they say it back to me, I know they’ve heard what I’ve said.
 Sure, some still won’t remember, but then I have them ask 3 before me.

 8. Attention Getting Signal

-Having an attention getting signal has been so helpful for me – at all grade levels.
+Having an attention-getting signal has been so helpful for me – at all grade levels.
 I use “Give Me 5” with my students.
 This allows me to get my class’ attention quickly and is both visual and auditory.
 Students are supposed to stop what they’re doing, face me, and put their hand up in the air.
-Even if someone doesn’t hear me if they see others putting their hand up they know what to do.
-You can get these FREE Give Me 5 Posters and 6 other classroom management tools by signing up below or clicking here.
+Even if someone doesn’t hear me, they know what to do if they see others putting their hand up.
+You can get these FREE Give Me 5 Posters by clicking here to download.

 9. Monitor Noise Levels

 I’m the type of teacher who appreciates a mostly quiet classroom while students work.
-Of course, students don’t realize the noise level when they’re working in groups so they need a way to monitor the noise that’s expected.
+Of course, students don’t realize the noise level when working in groups, so they need a way to monitor the expected noise level.

 A fun app that’s available for both Android and iOS is Too Noisy.
 It uses the microphone on the tablet or phone to monitor the noise level.
 (You can change the sensitivity depending on the noise level that’s appropriate for the activity.)
 The class earns stars if they don’t “break” the screen (set off the alarm).
 There’s both a free and paid version of the app.

 Another way to manage noise is to have voice level posters for students to visually see in the classroom.
 You can move an arrow or clip along the posters to indicate the expected voice level for the activity.
-I make it a class job to be in charge of moving the arrow because I always forget to.
+I make it a class job to move the arrow because I always forget to.